To follow along with the R-based demo in class, click here for the companion R-script.

 \(log(a\cdot b\cdot c)=log(a)+log(b)+log(c)\)

-Maximum likelihood estimation is a general, flexible method for drawing inference about models from data.
+Maximum likelihood estimation is a general, flexible, reliable method for drawing inference about models from data (with very nice theoretical justifications and mathematical properties!).

-The basic idea is simple: given a data generating model and a set of ‘free parameters’, search for the set of parameter values (specific values for each of the free parameters) that maximizes the likelihood of the observed data (the value returned by the likelihood function)!
+The basic idea is simple: given a data generating model and a set of free parameters, search through parameter space for the set of parameter values (specific values for each of the free parameters) that maximizes the likelihood of the observed data (the value returned by the likelihood function)!

-Like any function, a likelihood function has inputs and outputs.
+Every likelihood function has the following inputs and outputs:

-The inputs are: + A vector of free
+The inputs are: + One or more free

 The output is:

-+ The log-likelihood of the dataset, given the model (in practice,
++ The log-likelihood of the dataset, given the model (sum of the log

-NOTE: instead of log-likelihood, we often use the negative log-likelihood (it is more common to identify the minimum rather than the maximum of an objective function- this is the default for the native optimization function in R, “optim()”)
+NOTE: instead of log-likelihood, we often use the negative log-likelihood (it is more common to identify the minimum rather than the maximum of an objective function.
+For example, the optimization function in base R, “optim()”, minimized the objective function by default.

 Q: What are the free parameters in the mtcars example?

-It is important to note that the likelihood function, when evaluated for every point in parameter space (likelihood surface) essentially contains all the information in the data that can be used to make inference about the model.
-The problem then becomes, how can we search for the maximum-likelihood estimate (MLE) and characterize the likelihood surface around the MLE?
-We will discuss the mechanics of this in the next lecture (optimization).
+It is important to note that the likelihood function essentially contains all the information in the data that can be used to make inference about the model.
+This includes information on point estimates and the precision of the point estimates.

 The steps of a typical MLE analysis are as follows: